-While our friends can be supportive and a source of wisdom, they aren't trained to provide objective feedback.
-Therapists are third-party, trained professionals who have spent years practicing how to help diagnose and treat emotional, behavioral, and relational issues.
+While our friends can be supportive and a source of wisdom, they aren't trained to provide objective feedback or professional interventions.
+Therapists are third-party, qualified professionals who have spent years practicing how to help identify and treat emotional, behavioral, and relational issues.

 Another difference is that friendships are reciprocal.
 There's a natural back-and-forth.
 In therapy you have a space to focus intently on your issues without needing to give any emotional support back.
 Think of it like a college course where you can do an intensive study in you.

 HOW LONG DOES EACH THERAPY SESSION LAST?

 Most sessions will last 60 minutes.
 The last 5-10 minutes are typically reserved for wrapping up and scheduling your next session.
-It is helpful if you think about what you want to work on before coming to your scheduled appointment.
+It is helpful if you think about what you want to work on before showing up to your scheduled appointment.
 This allows us to process any "road noise" quicker so we can dive into the work you want to do.
 Your therapist will work with you to keep track of your progress, and on your stated goals, so don't worry too much if you feel unfocused at times.
 That's very common!
 It's all part of the process.

 WHAT IS THE FIRST SESSION LIKE?

 The first session will be about getting to know you.
 It's common to feel pressure to recount your life's story, but keep in mind there is plenty of time to take things slow.
 Knowing all the facts about your history is only a part of the process.
 Your initial session is more about getting a feel for the dynamic between you and the therapist, and to start building familiarity and trust.
 I'll invite you to share about what you want to work on in therapy and what you're hoping to accomplish.
 I'll also go over any paperwork or assessments that are relevant including prior experience with therapy, substance use history, and trauma history.
 Feel free to ask questions about the process- we're working on building a collaborative relationship.

 WHAT IS CONFIDENTIALITY?